-Glass delamination studies (USP <1660>) for pharmaceutical vials, syringes or bottle packaging including inner surface durability testing, screening analysis, studies of lamellae formation & data assessment
+Glass delamination studies (USP <1660>) for pharmaceutical vials, syringes or drug bottle packaging including inner surface durability testing, screening analysis, studies of lamellae formation & data assessment

-Glass delamination studies for pharmaceutical containers such as vials, ampules, cartridges or molded bottles are necessary to mitigate risks associated with the durability of the inner surface of the container and determination of lamellae formation (thin glass flakes).
-These studies help to predict the potential of a drug product to cause formation of glass particles and delamination.
+Glass delamination studies for pharmaceutical containers such as vials, ampules, cartridges or molded bottles are necessary to mitigate risks associated with quality and durability of the inner surface of the container and determination of lamellae formation (thin glass flakes).
+These studies help to evaluate the potential of a drug product to interact with and cause delamination and formation of glass particles.

 Glass delamination represents a serious quality issue, and several drugs have recently been recalled due to this problem and regulatory authorities such as the US Food and Drug Administration (FDA) have highlighted these product recalls.
 Small glass particles - when injected directly into a patient - may lead to serious health risks such as embolic, thrombotic and other vascular events.
 High value drug products such as biopharmaceuticals typically use small-volume glass cartridges, vials, and prefillable syringes and so it is important to mitigate risks associated with appearance of lamellae and structural instability of the container.

 Manufacturing process differences within the glass industry and the nature of drug product are reported to be the most dominant factors that affect glass delamination.
 Manufacturing conditions such as the molding process or formation from glass tubing under high temperatures, plus any additional treatments after formation, storage conditions and duration of storage processing operations at the pharmaceutical manufacturer (such as terminal sterilization by autoclaving) can all reduce the chemical resistance of glass.
 Various interactions can arise when products come in contact with glass surfaces including leaching, ion exchange, precipitation, glass dissolution and more.